JuanZambrano2000/robot_TC2037/compiler/README.md

 # Deliverable 3: YACC grammar

 Problem :
-	*We need a grammar that can detect sentences that can be translated into instruction that our cpu.py can detect and ejectute.
-The grammar is robot name, gratitude, action, cuantity, and could have a complement.
+	*We need a grammar that can detect sentences that can be translated into instruction that our cpu.py ejectute.
+The grammar is robot name, gratitude, action, quantity, and the option of a complement.
 In case that further instructions are needed, there need to be a nexo in between instructions.

 CFG :